-Supply Chains (SC) consist of entities and their resources which work for the common objective of matching supply with customer demand.
-The entities in an SC include suppliers, manufacturers, wholesalers/distributors, and retailers.

-SCs that exclusively focus on speed and costs often break down over time; to be resilient and effective, SCs require agility, adaptability, and alignment (Lee, 2004).
-To accommodate sudden changes in supply and demand, SCs must be agile.
-To be adaptable, the SC partners should establish long-term relationships and use technology effectively.
-Being adaptable helps SCs respond to market changes.
-Collaboration among SC members results in better alignment.
-Thus, for SCs to work efficiently, the entities must share information on a timely basis, adapt new technology as needed, and have long-term relationships.
+Supply Chain (SC) entities include suppliers, manufacturers, wholesalers/distributors, and retailers.
+SCs that focus exclusively on speed and cost often break down over time, so to be resilient and effective, SCs require agility, adaptability, and alignment (Lee, 2004).
+Agility is needed to accommodate sudden changes in supply and demand; adaptability helps SCs respond to market changes; and better alignment is gained via strong collaboration among SC members.
+These traits develop among SC entities during long-term relationships during which they share information on a timely basis and adapt new technology as needed.

-There are power asymmetries in SCs (Munson, Rosenblatt, & Rosenblat, 1999).
-Certain characteristics can give organizational power of one SC member over the others, e.g. a partner has reward power if it can help other SC members achieve their goals.
-Power types include expert power, referent power, coercive power, and legitimate power.
-For example, Walmart has huge financial clout and can require its suppliers to do packaging, RFID tagging, and delivery in the way that best suits Walmart, even if some suppliers would have to operate in a suboptimal Often the power of one member is way. sufficiently transcendent that the SC is recognized by that member's name, e.g. Walmart, Target, Boeing, etc. We will generically refer to the partner with the most organizational power as the powerful member.
-The terms leader and powerful member are equivalent in this context, and we will use powerful member from this point forward.
+Power asymmetries exist in SCs (Munson, Rosenblatt, & Rosenblat, 1999).
+Certain characteristics confer organizational power of one SC member over the others e.g., a partner has reward power if it can help other SC members achieve their goals.
+Other types include expert, referent, coercive, and legitimate power.
+For example, Walmart has huge financial clout and can require suppliers to do packaging, RFID tagging, and delivery in the way that best suits Walmart, even if some suppliers would have to operate sub-optimally.
+Often the power of one member is sufficiently transcendent that the SC is recognized by that member's name, e.g. Walmart, Target, Boeing, etc. We will generically refer to the partner with the most organizational power as the powerful member.
+The terms leader and powerful member are equivalent in the context of this paper, and we will use powerful member from this point forward.